aiden2480/kanjithing/README.md

 - [ ] Load custom kanji sets
 - [ ] Clean up and potentially seperate the css into separate files
 - [ ] Cache responses returned from the server in local storage
+- [ ] How-to-use page that opens on first install to display instructions
 - [x] Fix dependency on RapidAPI
     - [kanjialive-backend on repl.it](https://replit.com/@chocolatejade42/kanjithing-backend)
 - [x] Select a kanji grade to learn or a wakatta unit